Chenoy's: History

-Like other great Montreal delis (Schwartz's, Dunn's), Chenoy's first opened in the old Jewish neighbourhood on the Main (Saint Laurent Boulevard), close to Rue Marie-Anne.
+Like other great Montreal delis (Schwartz's, Dunn's), Chenoy's first opened in the old Jewish neighbourhood on the Main (Saint Laurent Boulevard), close to Marie-Anne street.
 As times changed, the deli would move and be franchised.
 From Chenoy's history:

 "...in 1936 we lost the key...

 The original (4) "Chenoy Boys" had been doing Deli right since 1936.
 Our story starts in a small local of St.Laurent Boulevard... now over 75 years later we're still turning out our Famous Smoked-Meat from all areas of the city!

 Their specialty was Smoked-Meat, but the new owners haven’t stopped at that!... from bacon & eggs, to filet mignon....
 Chenoys is the place to grab a bite for whatever you might like.

 The only problem is in 1936 we lost the key... so we’ve been working 25 Hrs a day, 365 days a year ever since to serve you!

 The illustration on the cover depicts the original location of Deli Chenoys in 1936, then located on St. Laurent Boulevard, near Marianne Street.
 From its humble origins to modern times, our success has gone through several decades and generations, but one thing has remained the same...."